llorracc/as.180.369/contrib/zoemchan/Initial Topic Proposal.md

 * it can be hard to separate effects of redlining from ppl just being poor. if can find proof then good, but otherwise maybe find something more clear cut
+* two or three paragraphs on what ive learned form lit search w maybe a graphic

 ## References